quintel/documentation/docs/main/intro.md

 An overview of all data used within the ETM accompanied by their respective sources.

 ### 4. Modelling Principles
 An insight into the exact modelling principles behind the ETM.

+### 5. Scenario-tools
+If you are interested in communicating with the ETM without using the web-interface, then you can visit this page to see if you can use any of the Pyton tools in this collection.

-### 5. For Contributors
+### 6. For Contributors
 If you are contributing or would like to contribute to the development of the ETM, this page will grant you a short overview of the different possibilities for contributing.

-### 6. API References
+### 7. API Reference
 Interested in exchanging data with the ETM?
 Here you can find the API references and documentation.

+### 8. External Models
+The ETM can be combined with various external models.
+Here you can find a description of how these combinations work.